 When Americans discuss automation, they frequently speak in terms of the jobs lost to innovations like automated checkout machines.
 As such, they express more scepticism toward the way technology could ease the workload on millions.
 By 2025, experts expect the division of labour to shift to 48% human and 52% machine or algorithm.
 However, Europeans embrace this change with far less trepidation.

 Why?
 Part of the answer lies in declining birthrates.
-The trend toward ageing in countries like Germany means that peak employment will occur within the next 50 years.
+The trend toward aging in countries like Germany means that peak employment will occur within the next 50 years.
 Automation offers one way to perform the necessary labour when there are no longer enough people to man every machine.

 3. They Take Family Leave